JiveshDixit/xIndices/docs/modules.rst

 `xIndices` is organized into the following modules:

 1. **xIndices.indices**:
-   This module contains functions for calculating indices such as SST trends, ENSO patterns, MJO phase diagrams, and NAO indices.
+   This module contains functions for calculating indices such as SST trend and warming pattern, ENSO pattern & Index, PDO pattern & Index, and NAO pattern & Index.

    - `global_sst_trend_and_enso`: Calculate global SST trend, warming patterns, ENSO patterns, and indices.
    - `compute_nao`: Compute the NAO index and pattern using EOF analysis using varimax rotation.